esgf2-us/metagrid/docs/docs/users/compose/moving_to_production.md

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.prod.yml -f docker-compose.SITENAME-overlay.yml up
 ```
-With the stack running in production mode, you should be able to access the frontend at <http://localhost:9443>
+With the stack running in production mode, you should be able to access the frontend at <http://localhost:443>

 ## Exposing it to the outside world

 You can use the provided Traefik configuration to serve as a reverse proxy and provide a Let's Encrypt certificate (provided you have a public DNS entry pointed to port 80 on the machine running the stack that Let's Encrypt can use to verify control of the domain).

-Modify your site overlay to set the HOST_DOMAIN environment variable and service ports for Traefik:
+Modify your site overlay to set the DOMAIN_NAME environment variable and service ports for Traefik:
 ```yaml
 services:
   django: